c-valeria-mj/techBasics1-finalProject-valeriamj/Documentation.md

 # Documentation:
-> This is a summarized and better organized document based off all the notes I kept while making this project (in a physical notebook, my laptop and phone notes app, random post it's and texts to my family and loved ones).
+> This is a summarized and better organized document based off all the notes I kept while making this project (in a physical notebook, my laptop and phone notes app, random post-it's and texts to my family and loved ones).
 > The original collection of thoughts, sketches, logs and records of the challenges I faced (which were many) are too unintelligible, even I can't understand them.
+> So, hope this makes sense and helps you understand my process of making Dungeons & Dating.

-## Inital Brainstorm
+## Initial Brainstorm

 ![Mind map](brainstorm/Spider_concept_map.jpeg)

 ### The Initial Idea:
+Check out this presentation detailing the first concept of the game [here](./brainstorm/TechBasics1_Final_Presentation.pdf)
 > Dungeons & Dating follows Princess Guenevive as she arrives in a new town where a dragon s rumored to be hiding.
-Dungeon crawling and mosnter fighting ensues.
+Dungeon crawling and monster fighting ensues.
-> That, however is not the focus of out game.
+> That, however is not the focus of the game.
 No! the main focus is to romance some people and find love.

 > [!IMPORTANT]
 > **I had to change the main goal to romancing the dragon only because making NPCs proved too difficult :(**